tessercat/pbx-docs/client/todo/client-limit.md

 and the `channels` app
 provides request handlers.

-The `channels` app
+The Django `channels` app
-Channel model `max_size` field limits the number of clients allowed to log in to the channel, and the `client_count` field tracks the number of clients currently logged in to the channel.
+somehow limits the number of clients allowed to log in to the channel, somehow tracks the number of clients currently logged in to the channel, incrementing and decrementing the count when it receives requests from the scripts.

-The `channels` app
-increments and decrements client count when it receives requests from the scripts.

-Since Django request handling
-wraps database transactions,
-changes to Channel object `client count` values should be atomic.

 Since `mod_verto`
 requests module configuration